OzymandiasTheGreat/articles/backup-server/article.md

 ![syncthing settings](./screenshots/syncthing_settings.png)

 Change Default Folder Path to `/media/data/syncthing` or whatever is the path to your external disk.
-Then switch to GUI tab.
+Then switch to the GUI tab.

 ![syncthing GUI tab](./screenshots/syncthing_settings_gui.png)

 Enter a username and a strong password.
 It's also a good idea to note down the password in your password manager.
-You may also set theme to something easier on the eyes.
+You may also set the theme to something easier on the eyes.
 Now, click Save.
 The page will reload and you'll be prompted for the username and password you just set up.

-You may also want to remove the Default Folder now, since we don't plan on storing files on the internal disk.
-To do that click on Default Folder to expand it, than Edit >> Remove.
+You may also want to remove the Default Folder now since we don't plan on storing files on the internal disk.
+To do that click on Default Folder to expand it, then Edit >> Remove.
 Confirm and we're done with the server for now.

-On Android side we'll be using [Syncthing-Fork](https://play.google.com/store/apps/details?id=com.github.catfriend1.syncthingandroid).
+On the Android side, we'll be using [Syncthing-Fork](https://play.google.com/store/apps/details?id=com.github.catfriend1.syncthingandroid).
 It also [available on F-Droid](https://f-droid.org/en/packages/com.github.catfriend1.syncthingandroid/) and it's a good idea to set that up if you plan to also back up apps (app backup requires root though).

 Install and open it.
 Then click Add Folder button in the top right of the interface.
-For this example we'll be setting up camera folder (DCIM), but the steps are the same for any other location.
+For this example, we'll be setting up the camera folder (DCIM), but the steps are the same for any other location.
 Also note, if you use something like [Google Photos](https://play.google.com/store/apps/details?id=com.google.android.apps.photos) or [Nextcloud](https://nextcloud.com/) to continuously upload your photos and free up space on your device, using syncthing to backup your camera folder doesn't make sense even with file versioning, because once the photos are deleted from the phone the changes will be propagated to the server.

 ![Syncthing-Fork Edit Folder](./screenshots/syncthing_fork_add_folder.png)

 Enter the name of the folder.
 This doesn't much matter, it's only here so you know which folder you're working with.
-Then select folder path.
+Then select the folder path.
 Do nothing with devices for now.
-For the Folder Type I suggest you choose Send Only, because we won't be making changes server-side.
+For the Folder Type, I suggest you choose Send Only because we won't be making changes server-side.
 Do make sure Watch for changes is ON.
-Now select versioning scheme and we're done.
-If you only transfer your photos manually choose Trashcan versioning with sufficiently large Cleanout window to recover deleted files.
+Now select the versioning scheme and we're done.
+If you only transfer your photos manually choose Trashcan versioning with a sufficiently large Cleanout window to recover deleted files.
 Otherwise, if you clean out this folder more often, choose Simple scheme with something like 3 versions to keep per file.

 ![Syncthing-Fork add device](./screenshots/syncthing_fork_add_device.png)

-Now, switch to Devices tab and in the top right tap the Add Device button.
+Now, switch to the Devices tab, and in the top right tap the Add Device button.
 On your computer, where you have syncthing web interface open, click Actions >> Show ID.
 On your phone click the QR code button in the right of the top row of the Add Device screen.
 Grant the Camera permission and scan the QR code on your computer's screen.
 Enter the name for the Device, that's your server and I named it humpty.
 Choose folders you want to sync.
-Save your changes by tapping the check mark button at the top.
+Save your changes by tapping the checkmark button at the top.

 ![Syncthing accept device](./screenshots/syncthing_accept.png)

-Back on your computer, close ID screen and you should see a notification about adding device.
+Back on your computer, close the ID screen and you should see a notification about adding a device.
 Click add, switch to Sharing tab in the dialog that pops up, and mark Auto Accept before saving.
-This is so you don't have to go back to web interface when adding new folders.
-That's it, now you can close web interface.
-We won't be going back to it, unless something goes wrong.
+This is so you don't have to go back to the web interface when adding new folders.
+That's it, now you can close the web interface.
+We won't be going back to it unless something goes wrong.

 On your phone, configure any additional folders you want to back up, paying attention to the versioning scheme you choose and selecting your server in the devices section.

 #### Backing up Apps

-You'll need root for this, no way around it.
+You'll need to root for this, no way around it.
 There are backup solutions that claim to work without root and they fail on restore more often than not.
 Especially if you want to restore a backup on a new device for a seamless upgrade, these apps will fail you.

 Rooted app backup solutions boil down to [TitaniumBackup](https://play.google.com/store/apps/details?id=com.keramidas.TitaniumBackup) and [OAndBackupX](https://f-droid.org/en/packages/com.machiav3lli.backup/).
 These apps are pretty similar in what they do, with TitaniumBackup being older and theoretically more powerful, with a really horrible interface, and OAndBackupX being open source, easier to use, and judging from online reviews - more reliable when restoring.
-Personally I've had great success with both of these apps, whether I'm restoring backup on the same device after flashing a new ROM, or setting up a new device from a backup.
+Personally, I've had great success with both of these apps, whether I'm restoring a backup on the same device after flashing a new ROM or setting up a new device from a backup.

-Since OAndBackupX is open source, it's what we'll cover in this article.
-Alas it's only available on [F-Droid](https://f-droid.org/), so you'll have to set that up.
+Since OAndBackupX is open-source, it's what we'll cover in this article.
+Alas, it's only available on [F-Droid](https://f-droid.org/), so you'll have to set that up.

 Another thing to keep in mind is that most Android apps cannot be backed up.
 Or rather, restored.
-If an app depends on remote server to function and/or uses encrypted keystore to store credentials, it will not function upon restore.
+If an app depends on a remote server to function and/or uses encrypted keystore to store credentials, it will not function upon restore.
 There's really nothing you can do about this, and to save time and battery, better don't even try to back up these apps.
 Examples would be most Android games, Facebook, and Nextcloud.

 With that out of the way, we're ready to back up some apps.
 When you open OAndBackupX, you'll be presented with this:

 ![OAndBackupX home](./screenshots/oandbackupx_home.png)

 Firstly, note the little "i" in the top right.
-By clicking on it, you'll get a lot of links to learn in depth about this app and ways to use it.
+By clicking on it, you'll get a lot of links to learn in-depth about this app and ways to use it.
 The next thing of note is the action bar at the bottom of the screen.
 Click the cog in the action bar to access settings.

 ![OAndBackupX settings](./screenshots/oandbackupx_settings.png)